|Type of record:||Building|

 However, the garden room was delisted almost immediately.

-The boathouse is still listed and is now dated to 1938.
+The boathouse is still listed, although it is now dated to 1938.

 E. Rose (NLA), 12 February 2001.